Ease of Use

 - Interchangeable buckets make for easy cleaning

-- Hits well once you get it working
+- Hits great once you get it working

-KandyPens Oura a bulky base and fragile glass
+KandyPens’ Oura comes in a compact, yet comfortable base and nice glass

 The package comes with the rig in 6 pieces.
 There’s the device itself, a glass mouthpiece, carb cap, a coil, and two interchangeable buckets.
 As pictured here, it also comes with a standard array of accessories.

-For the record, Kandypens’ warranty “includes all parts (atomizer, base, and glass),” as listed in the “What is our Lifetime Warranty?” section.
-They even include a lifetime warranty on atomizers.
+For the record, Kandypens’ warranty “includes all parts (atomizer, base, carb cap, and glass),” as listed in the “What is our Lifetime Warranty?” section.
 We are not sure if this is a truly free warranty as in the past KandyPens offered this type of warranty on wax pens, but shipping costs were as high as some other company’s regular atomizers.